isomerpages/moe-taonan/_ccas/视觉与表演艺术Visual& Performing Arts/漫画与绘画社 Comics and Illustration Club.md

 variant: tiptap
 ---
 <p>Comics are a visual medium used to express ideas via images, often combined
 with text or visual information.
-The Comics Club is started with the vision to equip our students with a different and innovative way of expressing themselves through comics.
+The <strong>Comics  &amp; Illustration CCA</strong> is started with the vision to equip our students with a different and innovative way of expressing themselves through comics.
 Students will learn the necessary skills and tricks on comics drawing.
 They will also be taught the fundamentals of storytelling and storyboarding.
 Students will also be provided with an appropriate platform to exchange ideas and experiences on drawing comics.</p>
 <p><strong><u>2025</u></strong>
 </p>
 <table style="minWidth: 75px">